Programmes - Faculty of Humanities, first year of the undergraduate course

 • Calvino, La trilogia degli antenati

-Also assessed will be the knowledge and direct reading of other texts, freely chosen from outside the list, and the capacity for personal critical reaction to the chosen texts.
+Also appreciated will be knowledge and direct reading of other texts, freely chosen from outside the list.
+The oral test may also involve other works in order to test candidates' capacity for personal critical reaction to literary texts.

-Likewise assessed will be the reading of two critical essays, chosen from among those proposed below: these indications for reading should be intended as a stimulus for reflection on some literary issues rather than as part of the test proper.
+The reading of two critical essays, chosen from among those proposed here below, will also be appreciated: these reading suggestions are to be understood as a spur to reflection on various literary issues rather than as test subjects.

 • L. Blasucci, I tempi dei Canti, Einaudi 1996